 Medical Malpractice Contingency Fees

-However, attorneys handling medical malpractice claims can charge a higher percentage than the usual 10% to 30% with your signed and notarized consent.
+However, personal injury attorneys handling medical malpractice claims can charge a higher contingency fee percentage than the usual 10% to 30% with your signed and notarized consent.
 In most medical malpractice cases, our firm charges a higher contingency fee because of the inherent difficulty in going against doctors and hospitals.

 Fees Awarded by the Court

-Sometimes, you may get an award of attorney’s fees as part of your recovery or settlement.
+Sometimes, you may get an award of attorney’s fees as part of your recovery or personal injury settlements.
 The amount can be more or less than the amount that you’ve already agreed to pay your attorney.
 Most contingency fee agreements discuss this possibility, so you should know from the beginning how this situation would be handled.

 Common Expenses In Personal Injury Cases

-A personal injury lawyer’s goal is to maximize the net amount of money his or her client gets after expenses and fees.
+A personal injury lawyer’s goal is to maximize the net amount of money his or her client gets after expenses and personal injury attorney fees.